htpkbs/pin-check/README.md

 # QMK
 <a name="qmk" />

 TODO: Add instructions about creating a keymap in QMK and flashing it onto the keyboard.
+Mention that H11 and H12 are not available to use for rows or columns if you're setting up a split keyboard!

 # Acknowledgments and Sublicenses
 <a name="acknowledgments-and-sublicenses" />